News and findings

 Researcher David Sausdal makes a statement on police surveillance in the danish newspaper Politiken

 Sausdal comments on face recognition techniques in the current debate on police surveillance.
-Read the article here.
+Read the article on police surveillance here.

 Centre for Global Criminology in Spain